-Download 455 (and counting) free user-contributed AppleScripts for Apple's iTunes that will help make managing your digital music collection easier and more fun!
+Download hundreds (455 and counting) of AppleScripts for Apple's iTunes that will help make managing your digital music collection easier and more fun!

 Remove iTunes tracks disassociated from files

 Play through each track in a playlist at your set interval

 Set choice of various number tags of selected tracks incrementally

 AppleScript is a simple Macintosh-only programming language that can control and automate actions on your Mac.
 AppleScript is already available on your computer as part of the Mac OS and many popular applications can be automated using AppleScript scripts.
 Scripts written for iTunes can manage files and track information, create playlists, interact with other applications, perform innovative tasks, and handle many kinds of chores which otherwise would be repetitive, laborious, and/or time-consuming.

 Start browsing the site by using the scripts ↓ Menu link above.
 AppleScripts are gathered into these general Categories: